microsoft/AppSource/Troubleshooting/GrantMicrosoftReadAccessToYourAzureResourceGroup.md

 1) Log into the Azure Portal (https://portal.azure.com) with an account that is the owner of the Azure Subscription the Test Drive Resources are deployed to.

-Invite the Microsoft Support User to your Azure AD
+Invite the Microsoft Support User to your Azure AD with Azure B2B

 2) Navigate to 'Azure Active Directory' -> 'Users and groups' -> 'All users'
 3) Click the 'new guest user' button in the command bar